In some circumstances, you are allowed to bring your pet dog or cat when you relocate to the Arabian Peninsula.

 In order to clear your pet through customs, you will need the original import permit (as mentioned above), along with the pet's original vaccination records and health certificate (from the country of origin).
 The health certificate must be issued by a veterinarian, and be endorsed by the relevant government ministry of the exporting country's national government.
 (Canada, see: Canada Food Inspection Agency - Dog and Cat Exports; USA, see: United States Department of Agriculture - Animal and Plant Health Inspection Service.)
 The certificate must state that the animal has been examined within seven days of export and found to be free of clinical signs of infectious or contagious disease and is fit to travel.
 The certificate should show the species, breed, age, and the identification number of the animal (microchip or tattoo) and the name and address of the importer.

-To obtain an import license, visit one of the Department of Animal Resources' veterinary clinics on Al Matar Street, Al Rayyan or Al Shamal.
+To obtain an import license, contact one of the Department of Animal Resources' veterinary clinics on Al Matar Street, Al Rayyan or Al Shamal.
 Fill out an import request form and bring the following documents:

 To be eligible, the pet must be more then four months old, and must have had its vaccinations at least 30 days before the date of travel.